datacarpentry/astronomy-python/_episodes/04-select.md

 There are several ways we could do that, but since we are already storing data in an HDF file, let's do the same with these variables.

-To save them to an HDF file we first need to put them in a `DataFrame`.
+To save them to an HDF file we first need to put them in a Pandas object.
+We have seen how to create a `Series` from a column in a `DataFrame`.
+Now we will build a `Series` from scratch.
+We don't need the full `DataFrame` format with multiple rows and columns because we are only storing two strings (`sky_point_list` and `pm_point_list`).
+We can store each string as a row in the `Series` and save it.
+One aspect that is nice about series is that we can label each row.
-We have seen how to create a `DataFrame` from an Astropy `Table` and from another `DataFrame`, now we'll build one from scratch.
-To do this we need an object that can define both the name of each column (or `Series`) and the data to go in that column.
-We can use a Python `Dictionary` for this, defining the column names with the dictionary keys and the column data with the dictionary values.
+To do this we need an object that can define both the name of each row and the data to go in that row.
+We can use a Python `Dictionary` for this, defining the row names with the dictionary keys and the row data with the dictionary values.

 ~~~